-Virtual Bassist ROWDY features a bass channel with three audio processors dedicated for exactly this type of bass sound - a Compressor, an Equalizer and an Octaver.
+Virtual Bassist SLAP features a bass channel with a Finisher section and three audio processors dedicated for exactly this type of bass sound - a Compressor, an Equalizer and an Octaver.

 As you will notice on first glance, we've designed them to be super-easy to work with - even without knowing how a compressor or equalizer are perfectly set up for a bass.